Thrust Model

 Illustration

-The figure below shows the thrust approaching the target over time.
+The figure below shows the thrust force approaching the commanded target over time.

 Fuel Consumption